-The shapes of Z(f) for the flutes have many similarities to that of a plot of Z(f) for a simple cylindrical pipe.
-The main differences are (i) the maxima do not fall half-way between the minima, as they do for the simple cylinder; (ii) the envelope of Z(f) rises gradually at frequencies above about 2 kHz; and (iii) the maxima and minima become smaller more rapidly with frequency than they do for a cylinder of the same size.
+The shapes of $\mathbf{Z}(f)$ for the flutes have many similarities to that of a plot of $\mathbf{Z}(f)$ for a simple cylindrical pipe.
+The main differences are (1) the maxima do not fall half-way between the minima, as they do for the simple cylinder; (2) the envelope of $\mathbf{Z}(f)$ rises gradually at frequencies above about 2 kHz; and (3) the maxima and minima become smaller more rapidly with frequency than they do for a cylinder of the same size.
 All of these are explained by the geometry shown in Figure 5.
-The 'chimney'-the relatively narrow hole at the embouchure-has a larger characteristic impedance than the flute tube itself.
+The "chimney"-the relatively narrow hole at the embouchure-has a larger characteristic impedance does than the flute tube itself.
 This has greatest effect on the impedance minima, where there is largest flow in the chimney.
 It has the effect of making the minima occur at lower frequencies than they otherwise would (which makes them asymmetrically distributed with respect to the maxima) and reduces the depth of the minima at higher frequencies.
 Further, the chimney tube plus the closed end of the flute tube together constitute a Helmholtz resonator, this is in parallel with the rest of the instrument.
-Its impedance rises with frequency, and it has a resonance at several kHz, which then dominates the Z(f) curve.
+Its impedance rises with frequency, and it has a resonance at several kHz, which then dominates the $\mathbf{Z}(f)$ curve.
 It also decreases the frequencies at which the minima occur.

-With this fingering, the flute will can be made to play a series of notes at frequencies near to the first several minima in this spectrum, by adjusting the speed and geometry of the jet.
+With the fingering shown in Figure 4, the flute can be made to play a series of notes at frequencies near to the first several minima in this spectrum, by adjusting the speed and geometry of the jet.
 As the minima become shallower, and as the required jet speed increases, the notes in this series become harder to play.
-The minima are almost exactly harmonic and so the playable series is C4, C5, G5, C6, E6, G6, A‡6, C7, where ‡ means a half sharp: the seventh note in the series is between A6 and A#6, slightly closer to the latter.
+The minima are almost exactly harmonic and so the playable series is C4, C5, G5, C6, E6, G6, A‡6, C7, where ‡ means a half sharp: the seventh note in the series is between A6 and A #6, slightly closer to the latter.
 Normally, this fingering is used only for C4, and other fingerings are used for the higher notes.

 The vibration of the jet is periodic but not sinusoidal.
-Hence, when C4 is played with this fingering, several harmonics are present in the sound, and these have spectral components at frequencies corresponding to the minima, as shown in the figures in the data base in JSV+.
+Hence, when C4 is played with this fingering, several harmonics are present in the sound, and these have spectral components at frequencies corresponding to the minima, as shown in the figures in the database in JSV+[18].
 The harmonicity of the series of minima is important in determining the stability of the vibration régime, as discussed above.

 The displacement of the embouchure hole from the end of the flute has important effects on tuning.
-As far as input impedance is concerned, the flute as a whole may be considered as a short 17.5 mm closed tube (the closed part of the bore) in parallel with the rest of the bore.
-These two relatively large diameter tubes are in series with the relatively narrow embouchure hole (Figure 5).
-This is responsible for the gradual rise of Z(f) at high frequencies.
+As for as input impedance is concerned, the flute as a whole may be considered as a short (17.5 mm) closed tube (the closed part of the bore) in parallel with the rest of the bore.
+These two relatively large diameter tubes are in series with the relatively narrow embouchure hole and chimney (Figure 5).
+This is responsible for the gradual rise of $\mathbf{Z}(f)$ at high frequencies.